What are Boolean Operators? How To Teach Them + Examples

 This video by the University of Auckland gives an example of how Boolean Operators affect search results.

-Tip: To teach Boolean Operators, you can make a simple slide deck explaining Boolean Operators or simply show a video to your students or target audience.
+Tip: To teach Boolean Operators, you can make a slide deck explaining Boolean Operators or simply show a video to your students or target audience.
 You can even make a simple PowerPoint presentation and embed a video to make your presentation more comprehensive.